KimRass/warehouse/Database/README.md

 # Distributed Database
 - Source: https://en.wikipedia.org/wiki/Distributed_database
 - A distributed database is a database in which data is stored across different physical locations.[1]
-It may be stored in multiple computers located in the same physical location (e.g. a data centre); or maybe dispersed over a network of interconnected computers.
+It may be stored in multiple computers located in the same physical location (e.g., a data center); or maybe dispersed over a network of interconnected computers.
 - Because distributed databases store data across multiple computers, distributed databases may improve performance at end-user worksites by allowing transactions to be processed on many machines, instead of being limited to one.
 - Two processes ensure that the distributed databases remain up-to-date and current: replication and duplication.
 	- Replication involves using specialized software that looks for changes in the distributive database.
 Once the changes have been identified, the replication process makes all the databases look the same.
 The replication process can be complex and time-consuming, depending on the size and number of the distributed databases.
 This process can also require much time and computer resources.